The Carpetbaggers (film): Filming

 Principal photography began on June 4, 1963.
 Filming took place largely on the Paramount Studios lot, with additional location photography in Boron and Pasadena, California.

-Actress Carroll Baker's wardrobe for the film cost $40,000.
+Carroll Baker's wardrobe for the film cost $40,000.

 Nude scene

 Carroll Baker had a highly publicized nude scene, shot on a closed set.
 A 1964 New York Times article quoted Baker defending her appearing in the nude.
 Speaking of her character, Baker said:

 “She is alone in front of her dressing table.
 She has just stepped out of the bath and she is the kind of character to whom it would not occur to put on a robe.
 Doing the scene in the nude was my idea and I think it was a mistake not to show it.”

 Though not in the American release, the nude scene received wide-spread publicity and made the film notorious.
 The Screen Actors Guild contract prohibited nudity at the time.
 Baker denied that the nude scene was a publicity gimmick.